aodhanlutetiae/dj_reading/docs/source/index.rst

 the age of Covid.
 40'
 Video <https://media.ed.ac.uk/media/Communicating+statistics%2C+risk+and+uncertainty+in+the+age+of+Covid/1_y2lw3u6d>`_

+`Spiegelhalter, David & Masters, Anthony.
+Covid by Numbers: making sense of the pandemic with data.
+Penguin, 2021.`

 `Stevens, Harry.
 Why outbreaks like coronavirus spread exponentially, and how to 'flatten the curve'.
 Washington Post.
 March 2020 <https://www.washingtonpost.com/graphics/2020/world/corona-simulator/>`_